Monday, 22 March 2010 HomeAbout UsUsing this SiteSpread the Word!Contact Us

 "There needs to be a sea change by various governmental agencies in terms of the advice they present to citizens about how much vitamin D should be taken," Norman said.
 "The tendencies of people to live in cities where tall buildings block adequate sunlight from reaching the ground, to spend most of their time indoors, to use synthetic sunscreens that block ultraviolet rays, and to live in geographical regions of the world that do not receive adequate sunlight all contribute to the inability of the skin to biosynthesize sufficient amounts of vitamin D."

-Found in minute amounts in food, vitamins are organic substances that higher forms of animals need to grow and sustain normal health.
-Vitamins, however, are not synthesized in sufficient amounts to meet bodily needs.
+Found in minute amounts in food, vitamins are organic substances that higher forms of animals need to grow and sustain normal health. vitamins, however, are not synthesized in sufficient amounts to meet bodily needs.
 Therefore, the body must acquire them through diet or in the form of supplements.

 Because it is found in very few foods naturally, milk and other foods (often orange juice) are fortified with vitamin D.